-Are you the one who is looking for varied ways to get into some of the popular colleges in the UK, US and Canada for undergraduate studies?
+Are you looking for varied ways to get into some of the popular colleges in countries like the UK, US and Canada for undergraduate studies?

 If your answer is yes then you have probably come to the right place as this article covers everything that you should know about SAT.